marigold-dev/gas-station/docs/src/tutorial.md

 Despite this centralization, it is still possible to maintain security and non-custodiality using permits.
 In this section, we call _staking_ the operation of sending an NFT to a contract.
-As the user ownsthe NFT, it is appropriate to sign a permit (authorization) to perform this transfer.
+As the user owns the NFT, it is appropriate to sign a permit (authorization) to perform this transfer.

 To facilitate the development of this new feature, we will also use the TypeScript SDK (for reference, you have all the information [here](./library.md))